Artin-Biniek/Final_Project/Formatted_Data/behave.behave/5_softAsserts/18/Record18.rst

+{
-EXAMPLE: Use Soft Assertions in behave
+Scenario:EXAMPLE: Use Soft Assertions in behave
 =============================================================================

 :RELATED TO: `discussion #1094`_